lambdamikel/Busch-2090/README.md

 - Extended PGM program library in AVR ``PGMSPACE``, e.g. Blackjack, Prime Numbers, Lunar Lander, and the Nim Game.
 Unlike previous versions of the R3 emulator, the PGM programs are now no longer stored in the AVR's EEPROM; hence, more and longer programs can be accessed with the push of a PGM button - more fun!
 Note that the ``PGM-EEPROM.INO`` loader is no longer required with that version and is considered obsolete by now.
 - PGM 2 & PGM 1 functionality: the EEPROM is now used to store & restore the Microtronic memory contents!
 Before powering down the emulator, simply dump the current memory contents into the EEPROM via ``PGM 2``, and resume your work with ``PGM 1``.
 Better than a 2095 Cassette Interface!
 - CPU Speed Control / Throttle: go turbo Microtronic (Prime Numbers have never been computed faster on a Microtronic!), or experience the cozy processing speed of the original Microtronic by tuning the emulation speed with this 10 kOhm potentiometer.
+- Four digital inputs for ``DIN``, and either 3 or 4 digital outputs for ``DOT`` depending on whether you would like a physical Microtronic (soft) reset button or not.
 - A simple build - you can set this up in 30 minutes.
 - Breakpoint (``BKP``) and Single Step (``STEP``) functionality: **Thanks much to Lilly (https://github.com/ducatimaus/Busch-2090) for integrating & refactoring this functionality!
 Great job!**